TickTockBent/TimeTickBase/documentation/Staking.md

 ### Renewal Requirement
 - Stakes must be renewed every 6 months
+- Accumulated rewards claimed on renewal to prevent buildup of large unclaimed rewards
 - Serves as proof-of-life mechanism
 - No penalty for renewal beyond timeframe
 - Non-renewed stakes automatically returned
-- Accumulated rewards remain claimable
+- Accumulated rewards claimed on stake return to prevent buildup of large unclaimed rewards

 ## Technical Implementation